Rayhanuc/academy/wp-content/plugins/cookie-law-info/readme.txt

 &#9989; **Scheduled scans**: Set up scans on a schedule that works for you. </li>
 &#9989; **Custom branding**: Add your brand logo to the cookie banner for a personalized touch. </li>

-= NOTE: INSTALLING THIS PLUGIN ALONE DOES NOT MAKE YOUR SITE GDPR COMPLIANT.
+= NOTE: INSTALLING THIS PLUGIN ALONE DOES NOT MAKE YOUR SITE GDPR AND CCPA COMPLIANT.
 SINCE EACH SITE USES DIFFERENT COOKIES, YOU NEED TO ENSURE YOU HAVE THE NECESSARY CONFIGURATIONS IN PLACE WITH A SUPPORTING COOKIE NOTICE. =

 == Frequently Asked Questions ==